cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 ### Parameter and Argument Order

-We can use a mix of all of the previously mentioned types of parameters, but this must be done in a particular order in the function signature:
+We can use a mix of all the previously mentioned types of parameters, but this must be done in a particular order in the function signature:
 - All non-unpacked positional parameters.
 - An unpacked positional parameter.
 - All non-unpacked keyword parameters.